mikemarsian/serially/README.md

 Have you ever had a class that required a series of background tasks to run serially, strictly one after another?
 Than Serially is for you.
 Declare the tasks using a simple DSL in the order you want them to to run.
 Serially will wrap them in a single job, and schedule it using Resque in a queue you specify (or a default one).
-The next task will run only if previous one finished successfully.
-All task runs are written to DB and can be inspected (if your class is an ActiveRecord object).
+The next task will run only if the previous one has finished successfully.
+All task run results are written to DB and can be inspected (that is if your class is an ActiveRecord model).

 Check [this demo app][1] to see how Serially may be used in a Rails app.

 Note: Serially is under active development.
-If there is anything you miss in it, please let me know!
+If there is anything you miss in it, let me know!

 Twitter: @mikepolis     Email: mike AT polischuk DOT net